-The Council will encourage developers to incorporate timber street furniture (fences, gates, benches, bins, bollards) and timber play equipment into developments.
+The Council will encourage developers to incorporate timber street furniture (fences, gates, benches, bins, bollards) and timber play equipment (to be deleted) into developments.

 Developers are encouraged to showcase timber in building design, for example timber cladding (or timber effect cladding that may be more durable).
 Timber should be FSC certified.